BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is upstream of everything else, and public intellectuals create the culture.
-    Years ago, I read a short essay about which profession has had the most influence throughout history.
+    Years ago, I read an essay about which profession has had the most influence throughout history.
     It made a good argument for "the amateur philosopher", also known as the public intellectual".
     From Buddha to Carl Sagan.
 </p>